 Please do check the attraction websites for up to date information including up to date prices and opening times if you plan on visiting.

-There are so many amazing family friendly events in Staffordshire happening over the Christmas period.
-From the North Pole Adventure at The National Forest Adventure Farm to the Santa Sleepover at Alton Towers, We have rounded up all the events near you all in one post.
+There are so many amazing family friendly events in Staffordshire happening over Easter.
+I have tried to include plenty of outdoor options that are free or don’t cost the earth.
+We have rounded up all the events near you all in one post.

 1. Trentham Gardens